 Where did your love of books/storytelling/reading/writing/etc. come from?

-I’ve always been an introverted, observant person, with the penchant for adventuring, experimenting, and freeing myself from cultural trappings.
+I’ve always been an introverted, observant person, with a hankering for adventuring, experimenting, and freeing myself from cultural trappings.
 I read a lot as a kid, starting from a very young age, actually, so I think what I read influenced who I would become.
 I have a great memory, so recall early “reading,” also known as figuring out context from illustrations.
 The first book I remember reading, or looking at, was The Complete Grimm’s Fairy Tales, a book my parents had collected.
 Fairy tales, and many old stories, were completely mesmerizing, as were some of those old illustrations (some scary), and nature was a strong character in these parables and tales.
 I went on to devour so many stories that I still completely cherish.
 My daughter recently gave me the Little House on the Prairie set of books, for instance, and I have it displayed on a bookshelf and have enjoyed re-reading it.
 I also love old libraries–the smell of books and wooden shelves, the quiet sanctuary of reading in a library with sunlight slanting in from a nearby window.

 How long have you been writing?

 I began writing also when very young.
 I was the quiet girl who had her nose in a book or her pen in a notebook.
 At least I was doing that when I wasn’t being a monkey outside: climbing trees, running all over the place, etc.